 For example, educators may have a strong talent for lesson planning and classroom management, but if they would like to switch careers and become digital scientists, then they are going to have to go back to school to learn about computer science and digital network management.

-While soft skills like strong communication and attention to detail are important in all fields, changing careers often requires learning the hard skills specific to that industry.
+While soft skills like strong communication and attention to detail are important in all fields, changing careers often requires learning the hard skills specific to that industry — obtaining a master's degree can serve as the launching pad for your new career.

-2. Grad school can make you indispensable to employers:
+2. Getting a graduate degree can make you indispensable to employers:

 As you might expect, having a master's degree can make a big difference in the industry you want to move into.
 A graduate degree shows your commitment to moving up in an industry and an eagerness to learn more.
 Graduate programs are often specialized and focused on a particular set of skills, so you are more qualified and competitive when you apply for your new dream career.

 Employers also see a graduate degree as a sign of a strong work ethic.
-Graduate school is no simple task, especially if you got a degree while working, and employers know that the time management skills and soft skills you develop while earning a graduate degree are valuable assets in an employee.
+Graduate school is no simple task, especially if you obtain a degree while working, and employers know that the time management skills and soft skills you develop while earning a graduate degree are valuable assets in any employee and in any industry.

 3. Graduate school enables you to network with like-minded professionals: